 Bombay Hook National Wildlife Refuge is located just off Route 9, a lightly-traveled coastal road east of Dover, Delaware.
 Note the Big Bluestem and other warm season grasses in the background.
 Bombay Hook, like other refuges in the system, is managed for the benefit of the wildlife that relies upon it to survive.
 Within recent years, most of the mowed grass and tilled ground that once occurred here has been replaced by prairie grasses or successional growth, much to the delight of Northern Bobwhite (Colinus virginianus) and other species.

 Let’s join Uncle Tyler Dyer and have a look around Bombay Hook.
 He’s got his duck stamp and he’s ready to go.

 Uncle Ty’s current United States Fish and Wildlife Service Duck Stamp displayed on his dashboard is free admission to the tour road at Bombay Hook and other National Wildlife Refuges.

-The refuge at Bombay Hook includes woodlands, grasslands, and man-made freshwater impoundments, but it is largely comprised of thousands of acres of tidal salt marsh bordering and purifying the waters of Delaware Bay.
+The refuge at Bombay Hook includes woodlands, grasslands, and man-made freshwater pools, but it is predominately a protectorate of thousands of acres of tidal salt marsh bordering and purifying the waters of Delaware Bay.
 These marshes are renowned wintering areas for an Atlantic population of Snow Goose known as the “Greater Snow Goose” (Anser caerulescens atlanticus).
-Thousands of these birds rising over the marsh into the glowing light of a setting sun is an unforgettable sight.
+Witnessing thousands of these birds rising over the marsh and glowing in the amber light of a setting sun is an unforgettable experience.

 Trails at various stops along the auto tour route lead to observation towers and other features.
 This boardwalk meanders into the salt marsh grasses and includes a viewing area alongside a tidal creek.
 Our visit coincided with a very high tide induced by east winds and a new moon.